 The goal of SIG is to provide an exceptional three-week experience by creating a community of student learners who share common interests, abilities, and goals.
-It is the team responsibility to promote a safe environment for students to grow intellectually, socially, and emotionally.
+It is the team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.

-- A Masters degree or higher
+- A Master’s degree or higher (preferred).

-- Experience in or a degree in public administration, business, and/or education
+- Experience in or a degree in public administration, business, and/or education.

-- A minimum of three years of administrative or supervisory experience in an educational institution; seasonal recreational or academic program
+- A minimum of three years of administrative or supervisory experience in an educational institution; seasonal recreational or academic program.

-- A minimum of three years teaching experience with academically gifted students
+- A minimum of three years teaching experience with academically gifted students.

-- A knowledge of financial record keeping
+- Knowledge of financial record keeping.

-- Business acumen needed to operate and to direct the social, emotional, and financial needs of a gifted and talented academic program
+- Business acumen needed to operate and to direct the social, emotional, and financial needs of a gifted and talented academic program.

-- A professional communication style and creative problem solving skills
+- A professional communication style.

 - Certified in first aid/CPR.
-If not certified at time of hire, must be willing to become certified prior to start of assigned program
+If not certified at time of hire, must be willing to become certified prior to start of assigned program.

 - Adheres to policies and procedures as outlined in the SIG Employee Handbook, SIG Day Administrator’s Manual, the SIG Finance Manual, and the SIG Code of Professional Conduct.